Author Archives: healthprimitive

 A gold pot with plants in it on top of a table.

 Detoxifying the body is certainly not a new fad, although it has become increasingly popular in recent years.
 Historical humans had many different forms of detoxification, and many of those practices were based around religious beliefs.
 However some forms of detoxification came naturally.
 For example, after a long cold Winter, humans would gorge on fresh nutritious foods that would stimulate the digestive tract and cleanse the lymphatic system.
 This helped to detoxify the system and jump start the immune response.
 Why Detox?
 1. Remove Toxins: People nowadays have grown accustomed to the processed foods they are eating and realized they need to make a change.
 Unfortunately, we live in a world where pollutants abound.
 We are frequently exposed to dangerous poisons from our surroundings, food to housekeeping and beauty goods.
 The good news is that our bodies are built to cleanse themselves.
-Processed foods, sugar, and animal products, on the…
+Processed foods and sugar on the other hand,…

 Read more